MicrosoftDocs/microsoft-community-training/microsoft-community-training/content-management/create-content/create-course-category/add-practice-quizzes-and-exam.md

     > Do not remove the column headers from the CSV file.

 3. Start adding 1 question per row with the following information under each column header:
     * Serial Number – put the sequence number of the question in the list.
+    * Question Type - specify the type of question **"Single choice"** or **"Multiple choice"**
-    * Question Title – put the question text in this field.
+    * Question Text – put the question text in this field.
     * Choice 1 to N – add the choices for the question.
-    * Answer – select the correct number among the choices.
+    * Correct Answer – select the correct number among the choices.
 For e.g. set value to 2 if Choice 2 is the correct answer.
+    * Answer explanation - add the explanation for the correct as well as incorrect answers.

         ![CSV file format](../../../media/CSV%20file%20format.png)